 Two types of Gumbo circulate amongst the folks in that beautiful state of Louisiana.
 Creole Gumbo or Cajun Gumbo.
 Both styles of Gumbo are lovely and fulfilling ways to make Gumbo.

 Creole Gumbo usually contains shellfish and spice filé.
 Gumbo proudly combines ingredients and culinary practices from several cultures, including West African, French, Spanish, German, and Choctaw.
 Did you know that Gumbo is also the Official State Dish of Louisiana?

 If you ever find yourself being lucky enough to be invited into the home of a NOLA Household that has been born and raised on traditional Creole Gumbo often, you will find it served with hard-boiled eggs that have had the shells removed and slow-cooked in that excellent Gumbo.

 A simple Potato Salad, Crusty Bread, and grilled corn seasoned with butter, hot sauce, and creole spices will also be on that NOLA table, and I can guarantee you will be basking in pure Deliciousness!

 - 1/2 cup all-purpose flour

 - Two tablespoons Creole seasoning

-- Six large cloves garlic sliced razor-thin
+- Six large cloves of garlic sliced razor-thin

 - cayenne pepper